brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

 ```

 As of PHP 7.0, return types were added, and in PHP 7.1 they were refined with nullables and void.
 But there's no way
- our IDE can know, based on this code snippet, what's in the array.
+ our IDE can know what's in the array.
 So we're falling back to PHPDoc.

 ```php
 /**